1965

 -

-The most notable dashboard change on USA DS’s in early 1969 was that the little round dashboard switches that had been used for a number of years were replaced with rectangular rocker switches made by Jaeger.
+The most notable dashboard change on USA DS’s and ID's in early 1969 was that the little round dashboard switches that had been used for a number of years were replaced with rectangular rocker switches made by Jaeger.
 These rocker switches were only used for a few months in early 1969 and were apparently an interim solution to comply with US crashworthiness rules associated with occupant safety.
-There is an ID19 dashboard from early 1969 that also uses the Jaeger switches.
-Annoyingly, some of these switches didn't have symbols on them, so one had to memorize the function.
+Annoyingly, some of these switches didn't have symbols on them, so one had to memorize their function.
 See photos.

 -